 Indigenous Scholarship Australia

 In early 2012, we established the ‘JDSi Consulting Engineers Indigenous Scholarship’ at the University of Western Australia.
 This scholarship gives indigenous students from remote areas the opportunity to obtain an undergraduate degree in Medicine, Law, Science or Engineering, with the aim of benefiting their community.
-The current scholarship recipient is studying engineering at UWA.
+The current scholarship recipient is studying science at UWA.